+View of Columbus Circle today from the Robert restaurant at the MAD Museum, with an aerial view of the redesigned public plaza.
 Columbus Circle (a traffic circle, as shown by the walkways to access the center) viewed from inside the Time Warner Cable Building.
-(Image via Wikimedia Commons by McKay Savage)

 This week we’ll celebrate Pi-Day on 3/14, so at HQ we’re thinking about circles.
 Did you know, the number of roundabouts and traffic circles around the world is in the thousands compared to only a couple hundred in the United States?
 The two things in the US refer to the same thing, generally speaking.
 Technically, the only thing that differentiates the two is the circle in the very middle.
 A traffic circle uses stop signs and/or signals to direct traffic, and allows people to traverse circular lanes and stop in the center.
 A roundabout on the other hand prohibits crossing to the center circle (as it is very dangerous) and only allows pedestrians to cross the streets that branch out from the circle.
 There are a few other technicalities left to talk about.